Bob Booker (writer): Later career

-Booker continued to produce albums with George Foster, including the very successful 1965 album You Don't Have To Be Jewish and When You're In Love, the Whole World is Jewish.
+Booker continued to produce albums with George Foster, including the very successful 1965 album You Don't Have to Be Jewish and When You're in Love, the Whole World is Jewish.
 He produced 16 comedy albums from 1962 to 1977.

 Booker wrote for The Garry Moore Show during the late 1960s and also contributed to The Ed Sullivan Show, as well as other variety programs.
-When Hollywood came calling, he relocated to Los Angeles and worked in the motion picture industry for a few years.
+When Hollywood came calling, he relocated to Los Angeles and produced the motion picture The Phynx in 1970.
 He returned to television and produced numerous TV shows from the 1970s to the 1990s, including The NBC Follies and Fifty Years of Country Music.
 He partnered with Burt Reynolds, producing two network pilot specials: Cotton Club '75 and The Wayne Newton Special.
-In 1977, Paramount hired him to create television specials to promote their feature film releases American Hot Wax, Foul Play and Grease.
-In 1987, Booker created the NBC teen fantasy sitcom Out of this World starring Maureen Flannigan and Donna Pescow.
-He produced numerous “outtake” shows and established an extensive comedy videotape library for his shows Foul-Ups, Bleeps & Blunders with Don Rickles and Steve Lawrence, Comedy Break and The Hit Squad.
+In 1977, Paramount hired him to create television specials to promote their feature film releases: American Hot Wax, Foul Play and Grease.
+In 1987, Booker created the syndicated teen fantasy sitcom Out of This World starring Maureen Flannigan and Donna Pescow.
+He produced numerous "outtake" shows and established an extensive comedy videotape library for his shows Foul-Ups, Bleeps & Blunders with Don Rickles and Steve Lawrence, Comedy Break and The Hit Squad.
 He would continue to market the TV library globally for decades.

-Personal life
+Personal life and death

 Booker donated many of his personal television scripts to the Writers Guild Foundation Archive.
 The original master tapes of his albums The First Family and The First Family Volume Two were donated to President John F. Kennedy's library in Boston at the request of Caroline Kennedy and are on display in the library, along with a Gold Album of the first album.

-He is now retired, living in Northern California with his wife of 51 years, Barbara Noonan Booker, who partnered and co-produced with her husband with programming on the four major networks and in syndication.
-They have two children and four grandchildren.
+Booker lived in Northern California with his wife of 55 years, Barbara Noonan Booker, who partnered and co-produced programming with her husband on the four major networks and in syndication.
+During the final years of his life, Booker continued working on a variety of projects, following his grandfather's advice that one should "never retire"; he was working on a prospective project until days before his death from heart failure at his home in Tiburon, California on July 12, 2024, at age 92.